-- The Chairman of the Board of Directors is also the Chairman of the Company, its Chief Executive and the person responsible for senior management, administration and full representation of the Company, acting with the powers delegated by the Board. - He is subject to specific controls by the Board of Directors, to which he must make a subsequent report or, as the case may be, request prior authorization.
+- The Chairman of the Board of Directors is also the Chairman of the Company, its Chief Executive and the person responsible for senior management, administration and full representation of the Company, acting with the powers delegated by the Board. - Notwithstanding the powers delegated, he is subject to specific controls by the Board of Directors, to which he must make a subsequent report or, as the case may be, request prior authorization.
 The Committees effectively control the corporate management within the scope of their respective powers.